Complete type amalgamation for non-standard finite groups: Ultra-quasirandomness revisited

-Throughout the section, we work in the setting of Example \ref{E:amenable}(a) with $\mu$ denoting the normalized counting measure in the ultra-quasirandom group $G$ (see Remark \ref{R:ultra}).

-Theorem \ref{T:pqr} and its corollaries yield now a shorter proof of (some of the equivalences in) \cite[Theorem 4.8]{dP20}, which we include for the sake of completeness.
+Given a definably amenable pair $(G, X)$ with $\sbgp X=G$, a straight-forward application of compactness yields that $X^{\odot n}=G$ for some natural number $n$ in $\N$, so $X$ generates $G$ in finitely many steps.
+Up to scaling the $\sigma$-finite measure, we may assume that $G=X$, so $\mu(G)=1$.
+This observation, together with Examples \ref{E:amenable}(a) and \ref{E:fsg}, motivates the following notion.

+\begin{definition} Let $(G, X)$ be a definably amenable pair with $X=G$.
+We say that the pair is {\em generically principal} if $G=\GO M$ for some elementary substructure $M$. \end{definition} In an abuse of notation, we will simply say that the group $G$ is generically principal.

+\begin{remark} By \cite[Corollary 2.6]{MPP20}, a group $G$ is generically principal if and only if $G=\GO M$ for every elementary substructure $M$, so we may assume that $M$ is countable.

+In particular, a generically principal group contains trivially random elements concentrated in $\Conn M = G$ for every countable elementary substructure $M$. \end{remark}

+\begin{example} Three known classes of groups are generically principal: \begin{itemize} \item Connected stable groups, such as every connected algebraic group over an algebraically closed field. \item Simple definably compact groups definable in some o-minimal expansion of a real closed field, such as $\mathrm{PSL}_n(\mathcal R)$. \item Ultra-quasirandom groups, introduced by Bergelson and Tao \cite{BT14}.
+Let us briefly recall this notion.
+A finite group is \emph{$d$-quasirandom}, with $d\ge 1$, if all its non-trivial representations have degree at least $d$.
+An ultraproduct of finite groups $(G_n)_{n\in \mathbb N}$ with respect to a non-principal ultrafilter $\mathcal U$ is said to be {\em ultra-quasirandom} if for every integer $d\ge 1$, the set $\left\{ n\in \mathbb N \, | \, G_n \text{ is $d$-quasirandom} \right\}$ belongs to $\mathcal U$.

+The work of Gowers \cite[Theorem 3.3]{wG08} yields that every definable subset $A$ of positive density of an ultra-quasirandom group $G(M)$ is not {\em product-free}, {\it i.e.} it contains a solution to the equation $xy=z$, and thus the same holds in every elementary extension.
+Therefore, no weakly random type over an elementary substructure is product-free and thus $G=\GO N$ over any elementary substructure $N$ by \cite[Corollary 2.6]{MPP20}, so ultra-quasirandom groups are generically principal. \end{itemize} \end{example} Proposition \ref{P:stable_invariant} and its corollaries yield now a short proof of the result mentioned in the above paragraph.

-\begin{cor} Given three subsets $A$, $B$ and $C$ of positive density of an ultra-quasirandom group $G$, we have that $G=A\cdot B\cdot C$ and the measure $\mu(G\setminus AB\inv)=0$. \end{cor} \begin{proof} Given three subsets $A$, $B$ and $C$ of positive density definable over some countable elementary substructure $M_0$, we need only show that every element $g$ in $G(M_0)$ lies in $ A\cdot B\cdot C$, which follows immediately from Corollary \ref{C:pqr_ppal} by choosing weakly random types $p$ in $A$, $q$ in $B$ and $r$ in $g C\inv$ over $M_0$.
+\begin{lemma} The following conditions are equivalent for a definably amenable pair $(G, G)$: \begin{enumerate}[(a)] \item The group $G$ is generically principal. \item Given two definable subsets $A$ and $B$ of positive density, we have that $A\cdot B$ has measure $1$.
+In particular, whenever the definable subset $C$ has positive measure, so is $G=A\cdot B\cdot C$. \item There is no definable product-free set of positive density. \end{enumerate} \end{lemma} \begin{proof} For (a) $\Rightarrow$ (b): Given two subsets $A$ and $B$ of positive density definable over some countable elementary substructure $M$, we need only show that every weakly random every element $g$ lies in $ A\cdot B$.
+Now, Lemma \ref{L:inter_posdens} yields that there exists some random element $h$ over $M$ with $\mu(A\cap hB\inv)>0$.
+Corollary \ref{C:measure_constant_coset} gives that every element $g$ of $G$ weakly random over $M$ satisfies that $\mu(A\cap gB\inv)>0$ as well.
+So the definable set $A\cdot B$ has measure $1$, as desired.